 A Faith power that causes direct healing effects can be used against any undead enemy as a damaging attack.
 If a power would cause direct healing to a target it causes that much damage to an undead target instead.
-Targeting is done in the same manner, and if a healing power is used offensively a standard d100is required.
+Targeting is done in the same manner, and if a healing power is used offensively a standard d100 hit roll is required.

-Healing a friendly does not require a d100, as the friendly will typically accept the heal by default.
+Healing a friendly does not require a d100 hit roll, as the friendly will typically accept the heal by default.
 However, if they do not accept, the d100 is required and is possible to critically fail.
 Healing always has a chance to critically cast and double the effects.
 Heals cannot Critically Fail.

-Faith powers are usually acquired by learning them from reading Sacred Texts.
+Faith powers are usually acquired by learning them from reading Sacred Texts, books of Scripture, or the teachings of Revered masters.
 Faith powers are organized and restricted firstly by Faith path, secondly by Discipline and thirdly by Tier.
 As you gain levels/titles you gain access to increasingly powerful Tiers.
 To start a Faith, the user receives two free powers and gain one per level.
 This means that a starting level 1 character starts with three Faith powers.